Port Congestion: Impact & Solutions for Businesses

 Port congestion happens when vessels cannot dock in a port to unload and unload cargo.
 This situation occurs when the port reaches its maximum capacity and cannot serve the rest of the shippers.

 Vessels and containers will then have to wait to be accommodated at the port.
 According to the IHS Market Port Performance Data, the average port waiting time doubled in 2021 due to the pandemic risks.
 The average anchoring time is 33 hours in May 2021 compared to 8 hours in 2019.
-Thus, congestion issues significantly slow shipping operations and damage the supply chain process.
+Thus, port congestion issues significantly slow shipping operations and damage the supply chain process.

 What causes port congestion?